kismetwireless/kismet/docs/dev/webui_rest.md

 ## Commands

 Commands are sent via HTTP POST.
-Currently, a command should be a base64-encoded msgpack string dictionary containing key:value pairs, send under the `msgpack` POST field.
+Currently, a command should be a base64-encoded msgpack string dictionary containing key:value pairs, sent under the `msgpack` or `json` POST fields.
 This may be subject to change as the HTTP interface evolves.

 For instance, a command created in Python might look like: